akapulko20/Tiny-Compass-Watch/README.md

                     }
 ```

   This approach is not the best, but perhaps is the simplest one.
 It was found that accelerometer calibration is not mandatory (checked for five MPU-9250 chips), but the same algorithm could be used if needed.
-It should be noted that an electromagnetic field of a CR battery is an inertial (it differs when battery on horizontal and vertical positions  ) and in general depends of it's space orientation, thus whenever you need precise direction or you are not shure - just launch the calibration procedure
+It should be noted that the electromagnetic field of a CR20XX battery depends on it's charge (which is time-dependent value) and spatial orientation, so whenever you need a precise direction or the device has not been used for a long time - just launch the calibration procedure.

   **Displaying North Direction**